alan-turing-institute/HonestCyberEval/README.md

 We recommend using Ubuntu 22.04 LTS for CRS Sandbox development and will be unable to investigate issues with other base operating systems.

-### GitHub Personal Access Token (PAT)
+### GitHub Personal Access Token

 In order to work with the CRS Sandbox you must setup your GitHub personal access token or PAT following these steps.

-1. Configure a personal access token (PAT) with `read:packages` permission by following this [guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)
+1. Configure a personal access token (PAT) with `repo` (all checks) and `read:packages` permission by following this [guide](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic)
 2. Authorize the generated PAT for the `aixcc-sc` organization by this [guide](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
-3. Run `echo "example-token-1234" | docker login ghcr.io -u USERNAME --password-stdin` replacing example-token-1234 with your generated PAT
+3. Run `echo "example-token-1234" | docker login ghcr.io -u USERNAME --password-stdin` replacing example-token-1234 with your generated PAT.
 4. Confirm that you see `> Login Succeeded` in your output from step #3.
+5. Competitors MUST add this key as a repository variable called `GHCR_PULL_TOKEN`.
+This MUST be a variable and NOT a secret.
+The Game Architecture team will use this variable to pull your repository images at competition time.

 ### GitHub SSH Key